run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 ### Operating System

 Run:ai will work on any __Linux__ operating system that is supported by both Kubernetes and [NVIDIA](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html){target=_blank}.
 Having said that, Run:ai performs its internal tests on Ubuntu 20.04 (and CoreOS for OpenShift).
-The exception is GKE (Google Kubernetes Engine).
-At this point, Run:ai will only work with Ubuntu.
+The exception is GKE (Google Kubernetes Engine) where Run:ai has only been certified on an Ubuntu image.

 ### Kubernetes